aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 ## Using git to submit your work

-In our class videos, I mention add/commit/push.
+Both above and in our class videos, I mention add/commit/push.
 These are examples of [git commands](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).
 Git is a framework for doing **version control**.
 In other words, keeping track of files and file changes.
 This is actually a tough problem!
 Most software development of any kind is being done by multiple people in different places.
 Someone might want to add a new feature, but you don't want to break the entire project.
 How do you keep track of everything?
 Git lets us do that.

 [Github](https://code.visualstudio.com/docs/sourcecontrol/github) is a particular "flavor" of git and is owned by Microsoft.
 You can use git at the command line of your computer, typing in different commands.
 You can also "point and click".
 In my videos, I show you some point and click methods.

 There are a million git and Github tutorials around.
 We just need to know the basics to keep track of our files and to work together.
 It's kind of like using Google Docs (kind of!), but going to the next level.

 Here's an intro video discussing what Github is: <https://www.youtube.com/watch?v=pBy1zgt0XPc>.

+This is the best introduction that I've found: <https://aeturrell.github.io/coding-for-economists/wrkflow-version-control.html>.
+All of material in this book is great for this class.

-This is a nice overview, geared towards Masters-level data science/economics students: <https://github.com/tyleransom/DScourseS24/blob/master/LectureNotes/03-CLI-Git/git_tutorial.pdf>
+This is another nice overview, also geared towards Masters-level data science/economics students: <https://github.com/tyleransom/DScourseS24/blob/master/LectureNotes/03-CLI-Git/git_tutorial.pdf>

 This playlist has some good videos describing git and Github.
 They are part of their educator training series: <https://www.youtube.com/watch?v=uWsXEmaM3PA&list=PLIRjfNq867be7VngMuXsjTvzBM26nBINg&index=2>.